ECE-IoT/Prototyping/docs/src/arduino/arduino-iot-cloud/doc-aic-overview.md

 ## Security
 All IoT device communications to the cloud use the industry standard SSL protocol for encryption.
 Arduino MKR and Arduino Portenta board families have on-board crypto-authentication chips and are further secured using X.509 certificate-based authentication.
 > further research necessary.
 What exactly is the crypto authentication chip used for?

+---
+## Open questions
+- How exactly is the communication AIC - Device and Decive - Device implementet?

+Somehow with mqtt.

+- How god does the API work?
+- What exactly is the crypto authentication chip used for?

 ## Source of information
 This description ist mainly based on the following sources: